 10% increase in presentations and publications of faculty/student research and in funded research.
 20% increase in applications for research grants.
 100% of graduates demonstrate adequate research knowledge and skills.

 Goal 2 Statement: Prepare highly qualified speech-language pathologists.
 This goal aligns with Teachers College Institutional Goal 2: Educate the current and next generation of leaders in education practice and policy.

-There are documented national and regional needs for well-prepared speech and language pathologists.
-The social and economic changes, particularly changes in demographics, raise demands for specific kinds of learning outcomes (i.e., bilingual/multicultural speech pathologists).
-The professional environment (including professional standards, federal and state regulations, licensing and certification requirements, etc.) is changing rapidly and the Program’s training need to be flexible enough not only to respond but also to lead these changes.
-All these changes require a well-designed model of professional training which integrates academic coursework and clinical training and ensures that all graduates master the required learning outcomes.
+There are documented national and regional needs for well-prepared speech-language pathologists.
+The social and economic changes, particularly changes in demographics, raise demands for specific kinds of learning outcomes (i.e., bilingual/multicultural speech-language pathologists).
+The professional environment (including professional standards, federal and state regulations, licensing and certification requirements, etc.) is changing rapidly and the Program’s training needs to be flexible enough not only to respond but also to lead these changes.
+All of these changes require a well-designed model of professional training, which integrates academic coursework and clinical training and ensures that all graduates master the required learning outcomes.

 Program curriculum and clinical practice will effectively respond to the changing landscape of professional practice and provide students with a variety of opportunities to learn, practice, and demonstrate their achievement of essential learning outcomes.
 All students will demonstrate that they meet program expectations prior to graduation.
 Program graduates will be able to secure positions in the field and demonstrate effective practice.

 Curriculum and clinical practice alignment with program learning outcomes and professional standards.
 100% of graduates demonstrate mastery of learning outcomes.
 95% to 100% of graduates find jobs in the field within a year.
 100% of respondents evaluate the Program’s training as relevant and effective.